What Is a Stigmatized Property, And Does My House Qualify As One?

 Sometimes a listing can gain a stigma if it sits on the market and repeatedly drops in price.
 This signals to buyers that something is wrong with the home, your agent is inexperienced and priced the home incorrectly, or you are a difficult seller who insisted on listing your home at too high a price.

-While this scenario can stigmatize your property, it doesn’t have to if you’re working with the right agent (or you simply decide to start listening to your agent’s pricing advice).
+While this scenario can stigmatize your property, it doesn’t have to if you’re working with the right agent and listening to their expert advice on pricing strategy.

 “Multiple price reductions don’t necessarily stigmatize a house.
 I’ve been in that situation with sellers, and generally, I’ve been able to justify any price decreases to potential buyers.
 I’ve never had price reductions turn off a buyer,” says Ford.